xcp-ng/xenadmin/README.md

 which enables users to manage and monitor XCP-ng and XenServer hosts and resource pools, and to deploy, monitor, manage and migrate virtual machines.

-XCP-ng Console. is written mostly in C#.
+XCP-ng Console is written mostly in C#.

 Contributions
 -------------